MachineFabric Documentation

 The Solution

 MachineFabric connects them.
-Every plugin speaks the same language: CAPDAG.
-Drop a file, and MachineFabric finds the right plugins to process it.
-The output of one plugin becomes the input of the next.
-Plugins don't know about each other—MachineFabric handles the wiring.
+Every cartridge speaks the same language: CapDAG.
+Drop a file, and MachineFabric finds the right cartridges to process it.
+The output of one cartridge becomes the input of the next.
+Cartridges don’t know about each other—MachineFabric handles the wiring.

 Key Principles

-• Everything is a plugin — AI models, file extractors, format converters.
+• Everything is a cartridge — AI models, file extractors, format converters.
 Same interface.

-• Plugins compose — Output of one feeds into another.
+• Cartridges compose — Output of one feeds into another.
 Build complex workflows from simple parts.

 • Local first — Runs on your Mac.
 Your files stay on your machine.

-• Open protocol — CAPDAG defines how plugins describe and match capabilities.
+• Open protocol — CapDAG defines how cartridges describe and match capabilities.

 How It Works